Free Barcode Lookup — Search Any EAN, GTIN, UPC, or ISBN

 How does the auto-detection work?+

 The tool inspects what you paste.
 If it's 8, 12, 13, or 14 digits, it's recognized as a valid GTIN.
 The detection works on digit count alone — you don't need to specify EAN vs UPC.
-ASINs (10 alphanumeric) are not accepted here; use the ASIN ↔ EAN converter for those.
+For Amazon ASINs, use the dedicated ASIN ↔ EAN Converter linked from the related tools section.

 What is a GTIN check digit and why does it matter?+